The Personnel Commission office is open weekdays from 8:00 a.m. to 5:00 p.m.

 The Director of Classified Personnel serves as the executive officer of the commission and is responsible to it for carrying out all procedures in the administration of the classified personnel program, including directing technical functions as outlined above.
 The Director also acts as secretary to the commission and is responsible for the preparation of the annual report to the governing board.

-The HR (Human Resources) Technician performs the technical functions of a merit system as they relate to the above list of responsibilities including interaction with staff, managers and the general public by answering questions proctoring examinations and providing informational assistance.
+The HR (Human Resources) Specialist performs the technical functions of a merit system as they relate to the above list of responsibilities including interaction with staff, managers and the general public by answering questions proctoring examinations and providing informational assistance.